Manila Vs. Bangkok: Where Should You Go?

 Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 But if you have time to visit only one, how do Manila and Bangkok stack up?
+After visiting Bangkok and living in Manila, here’s my perspective.

 My comparison of Bangkok vs. Manila